Manage Kafka ACLs

 Access Protocol: AutoMQ currently only supports accessing clusters through the VPC internal network using the SASL_PLAINTEXT protocol.

 Resource Types: AutoMQ currently supports ACL permission control for Kafka Cluster, Topic, Consumer Group, and Transaction ID resource types.
-DelegationToken type is not supported at this time.
+DelegationToken type is not supported yet.
 If needed, please refer to Obtaining Services▸ to contact us.

 ACL Users